eedelosreyes2/twitter-react/README.md

 ## Broswer Support
 - Chrome: yes
 - Safari: yes
-- Firefox: yes (some features not working as intended)
+- Firefox: kinda (some features not working as intended)
 - Internet Explorer: no

 ## Changelog